FishPhd/Audioquarium/README.md

 ### To:Do
 * Metdata Editor (All the works)
-* More robust sorting and grid layout (album and artist sorting will be done soon)
+* More robust sorting / Search feature within grid layout
 * Full screen mode and minimized mode (You can already kinda do this with the resizable window)
-* Search feature within grid layout

 ### Done:
 * Themes
+* * Album and artist sorting
 * Repeat button Once/Loop

 ### Maybe: